-The far-reaching benefits of diversity and gender parity in leadership and decision-making are increasingly acknowledged in many domains, and women are potent agents of change.
+The far-reaching benefits of diversity and gender parity in Prominent Women Leaders and their leadership and decision-making are increasingly acknowledged in many domains, and women are potent agents of change.
 Despite this, women remain disproportionately under-represented in politics, business, and communities.

 Women are increasingly making their leadership existence felt in entrepreneurship, administration, education, engineering, health, and other disciplines at the regional, national, and global levels.
 Women entrepreneurs are becoming increasingly determined to break through the traditional glass ceiling that has kept them from rising to positions of leadership, despite possessing the required skills and talent.